- Home Based

 The Creation Station was established in 2002 by mum-of-three and multi-award-winning entrepreneur Sarah Cressall.
 Sarah wanted to give children the opportunity to explore, discover and develop their own skills, ideas and confidence to give them a solid foundation for their life’s journey.
 Due to the increasing squeeze on creativity in education, and the growth of adult crafting, The Creation station has seen a phenomenal increase in demand for classes, parties, events and adult crafts.

-We have a network of 104 franchisees across the UK and in Ireland who are achieving the level of flexibility and success that they want.
+We have a family of 70 franchise partners across the UK who are achieving the flexibility, fulfilment and financial rewards they want.

 Comprehensive training includes five days at Creative Hub HQ in Devon, and covers the operational, business and marketing aspects of running your own successful franchise.
 This is followed with one-to-one calls and a three-month period of hand-holding with our dedicated franchise support manager, Fran Long.